 In spite of some apparent inconsistencies with the game’s overarching theme, Modern Warfare’s multiplayer mode is rather good, with a wide range of game modes that cater to a variety of player profiles.
 The basic, highly configurable toolkit for your selected loadouts has been brought back, and it comes with a variety of bonuses that are designed to accommodate a variety of game types and playstyles.

-- With enhanced graphics and slightly improved functionality, Call of Duty Modern Warfare Remastered is an improved, smoother version of the original game.
+- Call of Duty Modern Warfare Remastered is an improved, smoother version of the original game.

 - The story is intriguing and the character designs are top-notch.